 Yes, it’s getting better but really slowly.
 It definitely affects designers’ work.
-If you spend months to create a collection and you’re not able to sell it afterwards…it’s really the worst thing that can happen to a designer.
-We’re doing it first for the fashion but we’re also doing it because it’s our job.
+If you spend months creating a collection and you’re not able to sell it afterward.
+It’s really the worst thing that can happen to a designer.
+We’re doing it first for fashion but we’re also doing it because it’s our job.
 I don’t do anything else.
 I’m a designer.
 It’s not like I design on the side and I work in the bank.
 If you can’t pay your rent doing whatever you do, it’s really hard.

 I don’t think it’s affecting the creativity of the designers but I think it’s changing the pace of creation.
 If you have money or someone that’s buying your stuff, you can make a lot, but if you don’t have that much, you can’t even make two collections a year.
 So of course it affects us a lot.

 It’s more.
-It’s 6% non-Caucasian models.
-So that 6% is made up of Africans, Asians, anybody not white…not only black people.
+It’s 6% non-white models.
+And that 6% is made up of Africans, Asians, anybody not white…not only black people.
 So yes, the fashion industry is white.

 And those are just the models.

-Everybody is white in this industry…the designers, the buyers, the audience.
+Everybody is white in this industry: the designers, the buyers, and the audience.
 And it’s just weird because you have the feeling in fashion that we’re so open.
 And we’re not.
 We’re definitely not.
 That’s why I thought about having a show that can showcase minorities.
-Of course when I first started to go see sponsors and partners, they were like oh yeah Black Fashion Week is really communitarian, like we just want to stay within ourselves.
+Of course, when I first started to go see sponsors and partners, they were like oh yeah Black Fashion Week is really communitarian like we just want to stay within ourselves.
 But that’s not actually the meaning of Black Fashion Week.
 We wanted to showcase black designers, not necessarily African — but anyway it’s not only about the color.
 We also had white people from South Africa.

 You read that crap in Vogue Italia.
 That proves that we don’t have very many journalists specializing in black fashion.
-Another girl can write on Michelle Obama and call that black fashion…because now black fashion means black bourgeoisie fashion?
+Someone can write about Michelle Obama and call that black fashion, because now black fashion means black bourgeois fashion?
 That’s nonsense.
 So I wanted to create Black Fashion Week to work against those systems that categorize black fashion as only one thing, especially in Europe where there is a lack of black fashion.
 Whatever is done in the fashion industry and termed as “ethnic” or “black” is done by white people.

 We’re also going to do it in Bahia, Brazil.
 They called me because they were impressed with what we did in Prague.
 After the show in Prague, which was not big, people realized the need to showcase our design outside of Africa.
 Especially since this is the year of Négritude, and Bahia is a black city in Brazil where all the minorities are, it’s great.
 They invited me for 10 days and we’re going to do 3 cities.